-The master’s in cell and molecular biology at Florida Tech is part of the interdisciplinary Biological Sciences graduate program.
+The master’s degree in Cell and Molecular Biology at Florida Tech is part of the Biological Sciences graduate program.
 Through research on fundamental mechanisms carried out by cells and tissues, students discover new information that gives us a better understanding of how life itself works, and helps understand the molecular basis of human diseases.
-Graduate students and professors develop medical and environmental technologies for solutions that improve the lives of people and the habitats around the world.
+Graduate students and professors also develop medical and environmental technologies to improve the lives of people around the world

 Participating professors from the Biology program in the department of Biomedical and Chemical Engineering and Sciences department create a dynamic program that provides a deeper understanding of molecular functions to help detect, prevent, and cure diseases.

-Graduate students in the master’s in cell and molecular biology degree program gain expanded expertise in such areas as DNA and protein purification, recombinant DNA technology, biotechnology, genomics, bioinformatics, biopharmaceuticals, and more.
+Graduate students in the master’s in cell and molecular biology degree program gain expanded expertise in such areas as DNA and protein purification, recombinant DNA technology, synthetic biology, biotechnology, genomics, bioinformatics, biopharmaceuticals, and more.

 The master’s in cell and molecular biology program is just one of the four specializations offered at Florida Tech, the others being biotechnology, ecology, and marine biology.
 Students can customize the flexible program to their particular areas of interest.
 On- and off-campus research projects as well as internships provide an integrated variety of studies in molecular medicine.